-At the Chamber of Commerce and Industry (WA) (CCIWA) we comply with the Privacy Act 1988 (Cth) (Privacy Act)
+At the Chamber of Commerce and Industry of Western Australia Limited (CCIWA) we comply with the Privacy Act 1988 (Cth) (Privacy Act).

-CCIWA has one wholly owned subsidiary Apprenticeships Australia.
-A reference to CCIWA and “we” in this policy includes Apprenticeships Australia.
+CCIWA has two wholly owned subsidiaries, Apprenticeships Australia Pty Ltd and Business Law WA Pty Ltd. A reference to CCIWA and “we” in this policy includes both those subsidiaries.

 What is personal information?